VFXGamer/red_team_tools/Keyjack/README.md

 ### Setup Steps:
 1. Run `python3 -m pip install -r requirements.txt` to install all the required modules.
-2. Add your email id and password from which you will like to reecieve the logged file.
+2. Add your email id and password from which you will like to receive the logged file.
 ```python
 email_address = "Enter Email ID"
 password = "Enter Your Email account's Password"